South Africa wins 1st test as Bangladesh all out for 53 | Sports-Games

 It was a surprisingly sudden end to the match after Bangladesh had hopes of possibly pulling off its first test victory over South Africa by needing 274 runs in the final innings.

-But the tourists slumped to 11-3 at the close of play on Day 4 and the wickets continued to tumble dramatically on the morning of Day 5.
+But the tourists slumped to 11-3 at the close of play on Day 4 in Durban and the wickets continued to tumble dramatically on the morning of Day 5.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)